Search results for:

 If you find the need to create a new cPanel account with the same or similar settings as a current account on your server, this can be done in a few simple steps on your Hostwinds Cloud VPS or Dedicated Server.

-root to your Hostwinds server via SSH or Get VNC in the Cloud Portal.
-Backup the original cPanel account by running the command below, using the specific cPanel username in place of “
+Log in as root to your Hostwinds server via SSH or Get VNC in the Cloud Portal.
+Back up the original cPanel account by running the command below, using the specific cPanel username in place of "username. "

 /scripts/pkgacct [arguments] username [destination]

 The pkgacct script will create a cpmove archive for the account.
 The archive will be stored in /home/cpmove-username.tar.gz, with the username replaced by your specific cPanel username with no destination specified.